Yomguithereal/psia-python-advanced/decks/intro.md

 Any topic not in the list you would like to explore?

-Based on time/feasability and my knowledge (I don't include deep learning for a reason...), we can try to see if it could fit.
+Based on time/feasability and my knowledge (e.g. I don't include deep learning for a reason...), we can try to see if it could fit.

 ---